 For me this happened last week.
 I’ve felt a lot better since my lab tests right before Christmas, more energy, better frame of mind, and my thoughts and projects were much more organized.
 But after a couple of days of eating some indulgent foods and a couple of late nights, I again began to feel very tired and fatigued.

 But I also know that my body is healing, because even after a setback, I’m bouncing back better than I had before.
 And as an added bonus, I’m beginning to really understand what’s going on and listen to my body.
 When I’m tired, I rest.

-So on to the slightly delayed third part of our series on healing the thyroid.
+So on to the slightly delayed third part of our series on how to naturally heal the thyroid.
 (If you’ve missed the others, you can check them all out here: Healing the Thyroid)

 It shouldn’t come as a surprise to any of you that our fallen world is a bit toxic.
 Well, depending on where you live it might be more than a little toxic.
 We’ve discussed much of that here on the blog and in my book I go into a bit more detail on some specific toxins and how they affect our bodies, so I’m sure most of you have a basic understanding of how our bodies become overloaded with toxins.